Uniqueness of planar tangent maps in the modified Ericksen model: Introduction

-It is not a priori clear whether there can be two different sequences of scales, and rotations $\Theta$, $\tilde{\Theta}$, giving distinct blow-up limits $\phi$ and $\tilde{\phi}$.
-We will rule out this possibility as a byproduct of the following estimate:
+It is not a priori clear whether there can be two different sequences of scales, giving rise to distinct blow-up limits $\phi$ and $\tilde{\phi}$, corresponding to distinct $\Theta$, $\tilde{\Theta} \in SO(3)$.
+We will rule out this possibility as a byproduct of the following estimate.